epiverse-trace/research-compendium/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of research-compendium is to host a lesson on “Improve your code for Epidemic Analysis with R”.
+The goal of research-compendium is to host a tutorial on “Improve your code for Epidemic Analysis with R”.

 ## Usage